godswillumukoro/Face-Detector-and-Censor/README.md

+View the app Live here: https://godswillumukoro.github.io/Face-Detector-and-Censor/

-This simple app detects and censors your face using the FaceDetector API, which simply takes as input video from your webcam or selected camera.
+This app detects and censors your face using the FaceDetector API

+How does it do this?
+It takes feed from your webcam or selected camera, then it tracks where your face is in the video and pixelates it.
+You have options to set how scaled you want the pixelation to be.

 It currently only works on Chrome.
-Plus you have to enable 'Experimental Web Platform features' on your chrome browser for it to run.
-You have options to set how censored you want your face to be.
-Have fun!
+Plus you need to have 'Experimental Web Platform features' enabled for it to work.

+View the app Live here: https://godswillumukoro.github.io/Face-Detector-and-Censor/